How does a Three Phase Inverter Work?

 Characteristics of Current-Type Inverter

 The current-type inverter is characterized by having a large filtering inductance on the DC input side.
 When the power factor of the load changes, the AC output current waveform remains unchanged, meaning the AC output current waveform is independent of the load.
-Unlike the voltage-type inverter in circuit structure, where each power switching element is parallel to a freewheeling diode, the current-type inverter has a reverse-blocking diode connected in series with each power switching element.
+Unlike the voltage-type inverter in the circuit structure, where each power switching element is parallel to a freewheeling diode, the current-type inverter has a reverse-blocking diode connected in series with each power switching element.

 Similar to the three-phase voltage-type inverter circuit, the three-phase current-type inverter consists of three sets of upper and lower pairs of power switching elements.
 However, the switching method is different from the voltage-type.
 The inclusion of a large inductance L in series with the DC input minimizes fluctuations in the DC current.
 When the power switching elements perform switching actions, the current remains stable and continuous.
 Consequently, one of the upper switching elements VT1, VT3, VT5, and one of the lower switching elements VT2, VT4, VT6 can conduct a certain value of current in intervals of 1/3 of a cycle.
 The output current waveform is a square wave during the 120-degree energization period with a height equal to that current value.
 Additionally, to prevent rapid changes in current when connecting inductive loads, surge absorption capacitors (C) are connected in parallel at the inverter's output.